Abstract-Foundation/examples/contract-deployment/README.md

 ### Hardhat

-1. Change directory into the `hardhat` folder and install the dependencies.
+1. Change the directory into the `hardhat` folder and install the dependencies.

    ```bash
    cd hardhat